Table of Contents

-In this blog post, we will learn about resolving Error code 0xC004C020 that you may get during Windows Activation.
-This error code may appear on Windows 10, Windows 11, and also on Windows Server Operating systems, For example: Windows Server 2016, Windows Server 2019, and Windows Server 2022.
+In this blog post, we will learn how to resolve the Error code 0xC004C020 you may get during Windows Activation.
+This error code may appear on Windows 10 and 11 and Windows Server Operating systems, such as Windows Server 2016, Windows Server 2019, and Windows Server 2022.

 If you don’t activate Windows, you may encounter periodic reminders to activate, experience limitations in personalization options, miss out on security updates, lose access to Microsoft support, and face restrictions on some features.